Ireland Wolves cricket team

 The Ireland Wolves (formally Ireland A) is a national cricket team representing Ireland.
 It is the second tier of international Irish cricket, below the full Ireland national cricket team.
 Matches played by Ireland Wolves are not considered to be One-Day Internationals, instead receiving first-class and List A classification.

+The team was originally linked to The Cricket Ireland Academy, allowing for fixtures to take place, prioritising Academy players.
+The name gave flexibility between The Wolves and The A Team.
+The first fixtures and tour by the Ireland Wolves was to Bath in April 2017 where they competed in a pre-season T20 Festival with Gloucestershire County Cricket Club, winning 4 of their 5 games and the tournament as a whole.

+Peter Johnston was the official Head Coach of Ireland Wolves, since 2022 it has been Coached by Senior Team Support Staff on a rotational basis.

-Their first match was against the Bangladesh A cricket team in October 2017 when they toured Bangladesh to play one first-class match at the Sylhet International Cricket Stadium, Sylhet, and five List A matches at Sheikh Kamal International Cricket Stadium Academy Ground, Cox's Bazar.
+The Ireland Wolves first away series against a Full Member was against the Bangladesh A cricket team, when they toured Bangladesh to play one first-class match at the Sylhet International Cricket Stadium, Sylhet, and five List A matches at Sheikh Kamal International Cricket Stadium Academy Ground, Cox's Bazar.
 Bangladesh A won the first-class match and four of the List A matches, and the other was washed out.

 In August 2018, the Bangladesh A cricket team made a tour to Ireland where they played a series of List A and Twenty20 matches against the Ireland Wolves.
 The List A series was tied 2-2, while Bangladesh A won the T20 series 2–1.